A Contraction Theory Approach to Optimization Algorithms from Acceleration Flows: Proof of Theorem

 for an appropriate value of $\gamma>0$.
 After some algebraic work, we conclude that $\gamma\leq 1+\frac{1}{\kappa}$ satisfies this inequality, besides of defining a value for $a$ which satisfies inequality~\eqref{cond2-proof}.

-Finally, after the change of variables $b\rightarrow-b$, we set $b=1$ and conclude that the ACCONEST flow~\eqref{eq:syst-funny2} satisfies the one-sided Lipschitz condition of Theorem~\ref{th:contr} with constant $-\frac{1}{\sqrt{\kappa}}$.
-Thus, contraction of the system~\eqref{eq:syst-funny2} follows as stipulated in statement~\ref{1-1}.
-The proof of statement~\ref{1-2} follows immediately from Theorem~\ref{th:contr}.
+Finally, after the change of variables $b\rightarrow-b$, we set $b=1$ and conclude that the ACCONEST flow satisfies the one-sided Lipschitz condition of Theorem~2.1 with constant $-\frac{1}{\sqrt{\kappa}}$.
+Thus, contraction of the system in equation (15) from the main paper follows as stipulated in statement~(i).
+The proof of statement~(ii) follows immediately from Theorem~2.1.